enricfentcami/k8s-ckad-notas/ckad-06-services_network-02-ingress.md

 https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/

-Actúa como proxy para evitar múltiples proxies externos a Kubernetes para las redirecciones de un dominio a los servicios.
-Unifica el acceso en un único punto de entrada al clúster y enruta las peticiones.

-Ingress controller: Aplicación como Nginx o Traefik para gestionar las redirecciones Ingress resources: Configuración de ingress

-No está incluido en Kubernetes por defecto.
+Acts as a proxy to avoid multiple proxies external to Kubernetes for redirects from a domain to services.
+It unifies access into a single entry point to the cluster and routes requests.
+* Ingress controller: Application like Nginx or Traefik to manage redirects
+* Ingress resources: Ingress configuration

+It is not included in Kubernetes by default.

 ### **1.2.
-Comandos**
+Comamnds**

+Create object from YAML file:

 `kubectl create -f igress-definition.yaml`

+Get available objects:

-`kubectl get ingress`
+`kubectl get ingress` or `kubectl get ing`

-Ingress no sale en el `get all`:
+Ingress does not appear in the `kubectl get all` command:

 `kubectl get ingress --all-namespaces`